AU-Master-Thesis/thesis/sections/3-methodology/study-3/global-planning.typ

 #import "../../../lib/mod.typ": *
 === Global Planning <s.m.global-planning>

-Global planning has been made as an extension to the original GBP Planner software developed by #todo[cite].
-The original algorithm works very well on a local level, and lacks a global overview of how to get from A#sg to B#sb.
-In order to solve this problem; the optimal #acr("RRT*") path planning algorithm has been utilised.
-The theory behind #acr("RRT*")@sampling-based-survey@erc-rrt-star can be found in @s.b.rrt-star, which builds on the original #acr("RRT")@original-rrt algorithm in @s.b.rrt.
-The global planning procedure follows @ex.global-planning.

 #let gp = (
-  robot: text(accent, $bold(R)$),
+  robot: text(theme.peach, $bold(R)$),
   A: text(theme.green, $bold(A)$),
-  B: text(theme.maroon, $bold(B)$),
+  B: text(theme.blue, $bold(B)$),
   A1: boxed(text(weight: 900, "GP-1")),
   A2: boxed(text(weight: 900, "GP-2")),
 )

-#example[
+Global planning has been made as an extension to the original GBP Planner software developed by #todo[cite].
+The original algorithm works very well on a local level, and lacks a global overview of how to get from #gp.A to #gp.B.
+In order to solve this problem; a pathfinding algorithm has to be leveraged.
+In this thesis, the optimal #acr("RRT*") path planning algorithm has been utilised.
+The theory behind #acr("RRT*")@sampling-based-survey@erc-rrt-star can be found in @s.b.rrt-star, which builds on the original #acr("RRT")@original-rrt algorithm in @s.b.rrt.
+However, do note that the method described here is algorithm-agnostic, that is; as long at the path-finding algorithm in use outputs a series of points that avoid obstacles, it can be swapped in instead of #acr("RRT*").
+The global planning procedure follows @ex.global-planning.

+#example(
+  caption: [Global Planning Procedure],
+)[
   #set par(first-line-indent: 0em)
+  #[
+    Algorithm-agnostic global planning procedure.
+Any time PF is mentioned, it refers to the path-finding algorithm in use, e.g. #acr("RRT*").
+  ]
   #grid(
     columns: (2.3fr, 3fr),
     blocked(